 I grew up eating the commercial version of these and let me tell you that this recipe is nothing like them.
 So much better, of course!

-This are made with 5 ingredients and require no stand mixer, just a bowl and a whisk.
-The flavor comes from almond flour and pure extract and it's sophisticated and delicious.
+The flavor comes from almond flour and bitter almond extract, and it's sophisticated and delicious.

-I like this version (from my Italian cousins that live in Verona) with egg whites that are not whipped before adding them to the rest of the ingredients.
-They come out more airy and chewy.
+I like this version, a recipe from my Italian cousins that live in Verona, with egg whites that are not whipped before adding them to the rest of the ingredients.

-This recipe uses few ingredients and they are all necessary.
+This recipe uses only 4 ingredients and they are all necessary.

 - Almond extract: use the pure kind which is made with bitter almonds and give these cookies their characteristic flavor.